Haru-hue/movie-watchlist/README.md

 * `prisma/:` Prisma client setup for database interactions.

 ## Key Features
-* Watchlist Management: Users can add movies to their personal watchlist, mark movies as watched, and remove them as needed.
+* **Watchlist Management:** Users can add movies to their watchlist, mark movies as watched, and remove them as needed.
-* Movie Search and Details: Utilize the TMDB API to search for movies and view detailed information, including ratings, cast, and crew.
+* **Movie Search and Details:** Utilize the TMDB API to search for movies and view detailed information, including ratings, cast, and crew.
-* Responsive UI: The application is designed to be fully responsive and works seamlessly on both desktop and mobile devices.
+* **Responsive UI:** The application is designed to be fully responsive and works seamlessly on both desktop and mobile devices.
-* GraphQL API: Efficient data fetching and mutations using GraphQL.
+* **GraphQL API:** Efficient data fetching and mutations using GraphQL.
-* Database Management: Use Prisma ORM for database schema management and interactions with PostgreSQL.
+* **Database Management:** Use Prisma ORM for database schema management and interactions with PostgreSQL.

 ## Contributing
 I welcome contributions to the Movie Watchlist project!
-If you have suggestions for improvements or new features, feel free to create an issue or submit a pull request.
+Feel free to create an issue or submit a pull request if you have suggestions for improvements or new features.
 Please ensure your code follows the existing style and passes all tests.

 * Steps to Contribute
 * Fork the repository.